mkudija/mkudija.github.io/reading-notes/_md/~Roman Pilgrimage.md

 - **St. John Lateran**: "Mother and Head of All the Churches in the City and the World"
 - **St. Peter in Chains**: contains the tomb of Pope Julius II with Michelangelo's *Moses*
 - **St. Anastasia**: this was Jerome's church, and it has a side altar to the left that was his, along with a chalice; it was a sanctuary for 700,000 consecrated hosts during World Youth Day 2000, and was the first church in Rome to have perpetual adoration in 2001
+- **St. Mary Major**: the first Marian church, a miraculous snowfall on August 5, 532 showed Pope Liberius where it should be built
+- **St. Lawrence in Panisperna**: built on the site where he was roasted alive in 258: "Turn me over; I seem to be done on this side"
+- **Twelve Holy Apostles**: houses the relics of the apostles Philip and James the Less
+- **St. Peter's**: 91 of the 266 popes are buried in St. Peter's, including all since Leo XIII
+- **St. Mary in Domnica**: nautical theme and a taste of Florentine Renaissance art
 -